 You just need to understand that social media is a tool.
 Familial approval is a tool.
 These can let you know that you may be on the right track towards greater achievement.

-Lastly, you need to understand that chasing an unrealistic level of it is ultimately a road to nowhere, one that wastes time, wastes life, and ultimately wastes potential.
+Lastly, you need to understand that chasing an unrealistic level of validation is ultimately a road to nowhere – one that wastes time, wastes life, and ultimately wastes potential.

 Have any thoughts about our validation culture?
 Let me know in the comments.